 He also is licensed as a physician acupuncturist, and Doctor of Chiropractic.
 He is the medical director of Integrative Medicine at Medical Wellness Associates, a multi-disciplinary medical center located just outside of Pittsburgh, Pa., that includes a staff of 45, including physicians, chiropractors, nurses, and medical assistants.

-Dr. Gallagher is a member of the clinical faculty at the University of Wisconsin School of Medicine at the Hackett Hemwall Patterson Foundation, where he instructs physicians in the burgeoning field of regenerative medicine.
+Dr. Gallagher is a member of the clinical faculty at the University of Wisconsin School of Medicine at the Hackett Hemwall Patterson Foundation, where he instructs physicians in the burgeoning field of integrative medicine.
 He also serves as an Adjunct Faculty member at West Virginia University, Department of Family Medicine, where he teaches family medicine residents Medical Acupuncture and Integrative Medicine.
 Medical Wellness Associates serves as an outpatient teaching facility for Family Medicine residents at WVU.
 Dr. Gallagher created the first Medical Acupuncture program in the USA for medical residents at WVU.
 He is a former faculty and postgraduate faculty member at Logan University of Chiropractic, where he taught clinical diagnosis and nutritional therapeutics.

 Dr Gallagher is a board member of the American Academy of Orthopedic Medicine (AAOM) and former board member of the International Association of Regenerative Medicine (IART).
 As a board member and faculty member, he lectures and instructs physicians, internationally, in the field of regenerative injection therapy.